Building our Future Together - Development Code Update

 Updated Draft zoning map reflecting updated text draft

-This project is all about implementing the vision and goals established in our city’s guiding documents such as the 2020 Community Plan (aka Growth Policy), the Climate Plan, and strategic priorities like affordable housing.
+This project is all about implementing the vision and goals established in our city’s guiding documents such as the 2020 Community Plan (aka Growth Policy), the Climate Plan, and strategic priorities like affordable housing, as well as complying with state law requirements.

 These broad visions, goals, and priorities are implemented through the Unified Development Code or “UDC” or “the code.”
 The UDC sets forth regulations around what kinds of development can occur in which areas through development standards and zoning districts.